dcernst/dcernst.github.io/resources/quick-latex-guide.md

 <pre><code> ``stuff you are quoting"</code></pre>

-<p>To obtain the symbols on the left, look for the key on your keyboard in the upper left corner that also has the the tilde (~) on it.
+<p>To obtain the symbols on the left, look for the key on your keyboard in the upper left corner that also has the tilde (~) on it.
 You'll need to hit this key twice.
 Using incorrect quotation marks is one of the most common mistakes that I see in documents written using LaTeX.</p>

 <h2>More Information</h2>